Understanding your video reach on YouTube

-Other factors such as where the video showed up on YouTube or what viewers chose to click on, are likely to change based on the traffic through rate.
-To help you think about your next videos, watch how this number changes over time for different videos to see how your new audience is responding.
+To help you think about your next uploads, watch how your click-through rate changes over time for different videos to see how your new audience is responding.
 Here are some additional ways to look at your data:

 - Look at CTR + watch time to help you understand how compelling viewers find your video based on your thumbnails and titles.

 - Look at CTR + average view duration and average percentage viewed to give you an idea of how much users are watching through your content.
 You can sort by CTR to see what’s the top traffic source.

 - Look at traffic sources to help you fully understand where views and watch time are coming from.
 Traffic sources like "YouTube Search" and "Browse" features typically have higher CTR because viewers are already looking for specific content and have a higher intent to watch if they find what they’re looking for.

 Note: Some views, such as those from external websites, apps or notifications, are not included in this calculation, because they don’t originate from an impression on YouTube.

 - As the number of impressions increases, you may see lower CTRs because the audience it is shown to is likely to be less targeted.
 This is normal.

 - Try sorting videos with high (or low) CTRs to see if there is a common pattern, like from traffic sources.

 - Suggested may have most impressions and Watch Time because your viewer is already watching this type of content and may be interested in more.

 - Home or Suggested can have lower average percentage viewed because a broader, less targeted audience is deciding whether to watch your video just based on its thumbnail.